Flat Conversions – A Step-By-Step Guide

 Step 3: The Costing Element

-It is crucial that you inform the solicitor handling the legal transaction of your conversion plans and ask that they identify any legal barriers to you doing so once the sale has been completed.
-In addition to this, your solicitor should be able to draw up leases for separate dwellings, which you will require if you then plan on selling the properties.
+It is crucial that you inform the solicitor handling the legal transaction of your conversion plans.
+In addition to this, your solicitor should be able to draw up leases for separate dwellings.
+Which you will require if you then plan on selling the properties.